She stood in the kitchen chewing her bottom lip. Her gloves were already on. She needed 3 more things.

 Cub #2 chimed in, “me, too!
 I want one, too!”

-“One toy each, as long as it’s not expensive, and doesn’t use batteries.”
+“One toy for both of you, as long as it’s not expensive, and doesn’t use batteries.”

 She turned the car on to warm up.
 Then the DVD player.
 Their favorite movie started playing.
 She locked them in their booster seats and said, “I’ll be right back,” like she had the world’s greatest idea.